 It’s Japanese beetle time.
 Best solution?
 Hand pick each morning and night, drowning them in a bucket of water.
 Get squeamish over drowning the hateful things?
 Try the beetle trap.
 Yes, it attracts the beetles, but they end up in the trap and not on your plants.
 It also gives you an idea of how bad the population is.

 A full bag?
 Go for a long term treatment plan.
 A few in the bottom of the bag?
-Don't fret about it.
+Don’t fret about it.
 For long term treatment, try milky spore that gets rid of the grubs.
 Discuss this program with Marshall Van Hoy, our garden products expert.
-Remember, we can't eliminate every pest in the garden, but we can manage them.
+Remember, we can’t eliminate every pest in the garden, but we can manage them.
+For more information on how to manage them, read here about Intergrated Pest Management.
+It’s actually an important subject, and very helpful to our garden and it’s ecology, so, go ahead and click on the link, boring as it sounds.

-July Task #6: A few Miscellaneous Items
+July Task #6: A few Miscellaneous Items and can i continue to plant?

 Raise the mower deck, as crabgrass will emerge where the grass is too low.
 Continue to deadhead your perennials, and begin cutting back plant material that is yellowing.